Located in the tropics, that helps to create many unique drinks in Vietnam that you may not find elsewhere.

 Coconut trees are grown a lot in Central and Southern Vietnam, especially in the Mekong Delta.
 Since then, coconuts are carried around the country to fulfill the needs of users, in which the product of young coconut water, also known as fresh coconut juice, becomes familiar to everyone.

 Coconut water is used as a refreshment beverage, supplementing energy and nutrition for the body.
-People often drink it in the morning – noon – afternoon, but do not drink coconut water in the evening.
+People often drink it in the morning – noon – afternoon, but do not drink it in the evening.

-It is simple to drink coconut water, just cut a part of coconut fruit and use a straw to enjoy this tasty drink right away.
-Another way is that many people can take coconut juice in a glass and add sugar and ice to cool it down before tasting it.
+It is simple to taste this drink: just cut a part of coconut fruit and use a straw to enjoy this tasty beverage right away.
+Another way is that many people can take coconut juice in a glass, and add sugar and ice to cool it down before tasting it.

 Almost anyone can drink fresh coconut water.
 However, when working or jogging with a lot of sweat, coconut water may not be suitable because it can cause fatigue.

 A coconut at sidewalk shops costs 20,000 VND.
-However, in restaurants, prices can be much higher at 40,000VND because of the serving free.
+However, its price can be much higher at 40,000VND in restaurants because of the serving fee.

 8. Vietnamese rice wine

 Originating from an agricultural country, rice is the main crop.
-The Vietnamese farmers have created many products from rice, including rice wine that is fermented from white rice with yeast.
+The Vietnamese farmers have created many products from this seed, including rice wine that is fermented from white rice with yeast.
 Rice wine is a strong alcoholic beverage – but imbued with indigenous culture.

 In the past, rice wine often appeared at parties.
-However, with the strong development of breweries, this wine gradually has fewer users.
-Despite that, in worshiping ceremonies, weddings, and New Year’s Day, rice wine still plays an important role compared to other offerings.
+However, with the strong development of breweries, this wine has gradually had fewer users.
+Despite that, in worshiping ceremonies, weddings, and New Year’s Days, rice wine still plays an important role compared to other offerings.

 Because of the high alcohol content in rice wine, only people over 18 years old can drink this wine.
-Currently, Vietnam has restrictions on the production and sale of rice wine, and consumers are no longer passionate about it, so it is difficult to find a place to produce rice wine in the big cities in Vietnam.
+Currently, Vietnam has restrictions on the production and sale of rice wine.
+Besides, many consumers are no longer passionate about it, so it is difficult to find a place to produce rice wine in the big cities in Vietnam.

-A liter of good rice wine is quite expensive because it is cooked manually, costing from 50,000 VND to 100,000 VND, depending on the quality of the rice and yeast used.
+A liter of good rice wine is quite expensive because it is cooked manually, costing 100,000 VND and over, depending on the quality of the rice and yeast used.
 The price of sticky rice wine can be much higher, around 250,000 VND.

 9. Ginger tea